SalomePlatform/yacs/doc/cppsalome.rst

 Review each of these targets

 - salomeinclude_HEADERS contains the header files.
-- lib_LTLIBRARIES contains the normalized name (lib<Nom_Module>Engine.la) the name of the library, LIB_SRC defines the name of source files, and VPATH defines the directories in which they can be found.
+- lib_LTLIBRARIES contains the normalized name (lib<Nom_Module>Engine.la) of the library, LIB_SRC defines the name of source files, and VPATH defines the directories in which they can be found.
 - The path for the include files used has to be added to CPPFLAGS (SALOME.config.h, SALOME_Component_i.hxx and utilities.h are located in ${KERNEL_ROOT_DIR}/include/salome).
 - The HELLO class uses lib libraries (for Engines_Component_i) and libOptUtil (for PortableServer and Salome_Exception).
 Therefore, the name of these libraries and their path in LDFLAGS will be indicated.
 Other libraries are often useful, for example libsalomeDS if persistence is implemented, or libSalomeNS if the naming service is used.